 - Bears – Buy bear spray as soon as possible and certainly before you go on any hike.
 It is not cheap (at 40 CAD per bottle), but peace of mind is priceless.
 Also, test it (safely) before you set out.

 - Speak to the locals before you set off on a hike.
 They are likely to know if there are bears in the area, and if there have been any bear related incidents recently.
 Parks Canada encourages everyone to report bear sightings and they keep a register.
-If you visit a park ranger office they can look up the area you are interested in and let you know any bear sightings (we did this in Banff).
+If you visit a park ranger office they can look up the area you are interested in and let you know of any bear sightings (we did this in Banff).
 Or if there is no ranger office, speak to staff in a cafe or shop.
 Canadians are very friendly and helpful.

 - Be prepared – take water, and food, sunscreen and bear spray.
 Think carefully about spur of the moment hikes, specially longer ones.
 If you are not prepared, better to turn back, rather than tempting fate.